-Austin’s talent pool is also robust, with a high concentration of young, motivated and educated residents.
-According to the Austin Chamber of Commerce, 43% of the region’s population is in peak working years between 18 to 44 years old, compared to 36% nationally, and the Austin metro’s media age of 34.2 years old is three years younger than the national median of 37.8.1
+Austin’s talent pool is also robust, with a high concentration of young, motivated, and educated residents.
+According to the Austin Chamber of Commerce, 43% of the region’s population is in peak working years between 18 to 44 years old, compared to 36% nationally, and the Austin metro’s median age of 34.2 years old is three years younger than the national median of 37.8.1

 |MSA||Bachelor’s Degree (or Higher)|